AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Experiments

 In this experiment we evaluated whether it was possible to identify users according to the time they spent interacting with their devices.
 For this purpose, we labelled each 1-minute vector from Datasets 1-3 with its associated device (computer or mobile).
 Subsequently, the resulting vectors were sorted by their timestamps and grouped in a variety of time windows (1 hour, 3 hours, 6 hours, 12 hours and 24 hours).
 For each time windows size, a dataset was created with features about the usage periods of the devices present in the window and the device changes made by the user (see \tablename~\ref{tab:combined_features}).
 Figure~\ref{fig:combined_vector} illustrates a window containing a group of vectors belonging to two devices.
 It can be noticed how the user switches between the two devices and the periods where there is activity on just one device, both devices or even no activity at all.

 Our set of ML algorithms were trained with this dataset, including a hyperparameter optimization procedure.
 RF was the model that achieved the best performance (number of trees = 200). \tablename~\ref{tab:combined_classification} lists the results for each selected time windows.
-The classification results improve as window size increases, reaching from 72.5\% f1-score with 1-hour window to 92.4\% f1-score with 24-hour window.
+The classification results improve as window size increases, ranging from 72.59\% f1-score and 6.21\% FPR with 1-hour window to 92.45\% f1-score and 2.15\% FPR with 24-hour window.
 These results make sense, since the larger the window, the more interactions contains, providing more information to differentiate clearly each user's behaviour.

 Although the performance achieved did not improve the results obtained in Section~\ref{subsec:experimentA}, this experiment demonstrated the potential of using derived features to identify different users based on their device usage routines.